-The Future Village Foundation was established in 2010 to provide basic education of impoverished children in rural Nepal.
+The Future Village Foundation was established in 2011 to support the education of children in rural Nepal for a sustainable future, both for them and their community.
 It was started in 2010 by seven volunteers who are working professionals from Singapore, to volunteer English lessons in a remote mountain (Katunge, Dhading Province) in Nepal.
-The Foundation was registered as an NGO in Australia.
+The Foundation was then co-founded by Peter Hepenstall and Jessie Lai.
 The Foundation also aims to:

 - provide clean energy